-I don’t understand what people are talking about concerning the “Great Commission.”
+I don’t know what people are talking about concerning the “Great Commission.”
 From what I see, the job was given to the eleven present (Mark 16:15)(Matthew 28:19-20); they were Christ’s apostles.
-The command was not given to everyone (though others helped them).
+The command was not given to everyone or the whole church (though others helped them).
 Paul, an after-Christ apostle, was given a different focus than the others (Acts 13:2)(1 Corinth 1:17)(Galatians 2:7).
 Philip, deacon & evangelist, baptized and spread the Gospel wherever he was told (Acts 8).
 Apostles came after him.
 We learn that everyone has a personal “commission.”
 It doesn’t look exactly like someone else’s.

 We all have unique roles in the Body of Christ (Romans 12:4-8).
-Since the beginning of my walk, my focus has been on helping others through my gifts.
+Since the beginning of my walk, my focus has been on helping others through my gifts, in person or online.
+Christ can give saints global messages for his flock, and gifts can be shared with the universal (catholic) church.
 Everyone should desire a spiritual talent (1 Corinth 12:31).
 So, your “commission” involves spiritual abilities.
-This can be one vehicle in which we share the Gospel, even if you’re not an evangelist (Ephesians 4:11).
+These abilities may make way to share the Gospel, even if you’re not an evangelist (Ephesians 4:11).
 Some examples are Daniel, Solomon and the queen of Sheba.
-Christ might also give you other personal tasks, as we see with Ananias or Mary Magdalene (Acts 9)(John 20:17).
+Christ could also give you other personal tasks, as we see with Ananias or Mary Magdalene (Acts 9)(John 20:17).
 Mark 16:16-18 and John 14:12-14 applies to all of us as well.

-Another thing I learned is that the Spirit and Christ are in control.
-Don’t usurp them.
+Just remember that the Spirit and Christ are in control.
+Don’t usurp them (Psalm 55).
 Jesus adds to the Body, not man (Acts 2:47).
-People are out there building their own church, not Christ’s (Ephesians 2:20)(Colossians 1:23)(2 Corinthians 10:15-16)(Romans 15:20-21).
+Instead of waiting patiently for the Lord, people are creating disorder and birthing confusion.
+Many are out there building their own church, not Christ’s (Ephesians 2:20)(Colossians 1:23)(2 Corinthians 10:15-16)(Romans 15:20-21).
 You can tell because of their false gospel and antichrist structure; they also don’t know how to teach or create disciples.
 People are appointing themselves or others to roles Gd did not give them.
 You can’t buy a gift from Gd!
-Go to seminary all you want; it doesn’t make you an apostle, evangelist, a pastor, or teacher.
-They’re gifts!
-Many travel the country and world in vain, like the European colonizers did.
+Go to seminary all you want; it doesn’t make you an apostle, evangelist, a pastor, teacher, or prophet.
+Many travel the country and world in vain, like the European colonizers did (Matthew 23:15).
 Still, Jesus uses everything anyway (Phillipians 1:18).

 We may all be apostles in the general sense, but everyone does not hold the office of apostle.